 Astrodyne TDI, has been providing robust power supplies to the most demanding and highly regulated industries — including the Medical sector — for decades.
 In that time, we’ve seen how the drive to innovate and be the first to market must be met with equally well-developed quality control and safety measures — especially when a groundbreaking piece of equipment needs a medical AC/DC power supply that’s fully in compliance with all applicable standards.

 Across all types of Medical equipment — from personal health devices such as dialysis machines to diagnostic equipment like ultrasound systems — our collective engineering expertise will support your vision for better, reliable patient care.
-In addition, our knowledge can guide you along the technical steps necessary to meet all standards and FDA regulations for final approval.
+In addition, our knowledge can guide you along the technical steps necessary to meet all standards and FDA regulations for final approval of power supply equipment.

 Astrodyne TDI owns facilities in the USA and China with ISO-13485 quality management system certification for medical device manufacturing.